Performing glycoproteomics searches with MSFragger-Glyco

 search will likely be more sensitive.

-- labile_search_mode, fragment_ion_series, Y_type_masses, and deisotope should be used as in mass offset glyco-searches (see above).
+- labile_search_mode, fragment_ion_series, Y_type_masses, restrict_deltamass_to, diagnostic_fragments, and diagnostic_intensity_filter, and deisotope should be used as in mass offset glyco-searches (see above).

 - localize_delta_mass: shifted ions are not necessary for fully labile modifications (like glycosylation in CID/HCD searches), but can be useful for determining the presence of other types of modifications.
-If interested only in glycans, use the recommended settings for mass offset search; if interested in other modifications as well, set to 1.
+If interested only in glycans in CID/HCD data, this can be set to 0; otherwise, and if interested in other modifications as well as glycans, set to 1.

 - mass_offsets, isotope_error: set to 0